axios/axios-docs/posts/en/urlencoded.md

 next_link: '/docs/multipart'
 ---

 By default, axios serializes JavaScript objects to `JSON`.
-To send data in the `application/x-www-form-urlencoded` format instead, you can use one of the following options.
+To send data in the `application/x-www-form-urlencoded` format instead, you can use one of the following approaches.

 ### Browser